 Cesc Fabregas – Arsenal v Blackburn Rovers, 4 October 2009

 The third Arsenal player to feature and one of the Premier League’s most prolific goal providers, Fabregas joined this exclusive list courtesy of a virtuoso display against Blackburn in October 2009, scoring once and providing four assists as Sam Allardyce’s side were put to the sword at the Emirates.

 Fabregas played a major part in the 6-2 victory and finished the season behind only Frank Lampard for assists with 13, part of a tally of 111 over spells with the Gunners and Chelsea.

 The Spaniard’s haul is bettered by only Manchester United legend Ryan Giggs in the history of the Premier League, whilst his assists-per-game ranks behind only Kevin De Bruyne amongst the top 10.

 Emmanuel Adebayor – Tottenham Hotspur v Newcastle United, 11 February 2012

 A player perhaps not recognised for his assists, Adebayor equalled the divisional record after providing four goals for Tottenham in their 5-0 victory over Newcastle at White Hart Lane in February 2012, scoring the other in the process.

 The Togolese international played a key role for Harry Redknapp’s side during that campaign, scoring 17 Premier League goals as the north London outfit secured a top-four finish and Champions League qualification.

-Adebayor also finished the season with 11 assists, behind only David Silva, Juan Mata and Antonio Valencia in a memorable and productive season for the forward.
+Adebayor also finished the season with 11 assists, behind only David Silva, Juan Mata and Antonio Valencia in a productive season for the forward.